rxuglr/shrp_device_xiaomi_ginkgo/README.md

-# Unified TWRP Device Tree for Redmi Note 8/8T (ginkgo/willow)
+# SHRP Device Tree for Xiaomi Redmi Note 8/8T (ginkgo/willow)

 The Redmi Note 8 (codenamed "ginkgo") is a mid-range smartphone from Xiaomi.
 It was announced in August 2019 and released in October 2019.